Here are some questions that I am frequently asked by my patients:

 As soon as you feel any discomfort, you can be treated.
 In fact, during pregnancy the results are so much faster because of hormonal changes, that you will feel relief much sooner than if you weren't pregnant!

 2) Is it safe to be treated during pregnancy?
 Is there any risk to my baby?

-Prenatal chiropractic care is very gentle.
+Prenatal care is very gentle.
 Those of us who specialize in prenatal care have trained in special treatment protocols which are appropriate to caring for pregnant women.
 This training is above and beyond the standard schooling for chiropractors.
-Dr Moss, for example, trained at numerous seminars, trained and received certification in the Webster Technique (for breech babies), and took a year post doctorate diplomat course in Prenatal Chiropractic and Pediatric care.
+I trained at numerous seminars, received certification in the Webster Technique (for breech babies), and took a year post doctorate diplomat course in Prenatal Chiropractic and Pediatric care.

 Be sure to ask anyone, in any discipline, what their training is in prenatal care, to be certain that their protocols are appropriate for you.

 3) How soon after childbirth can I receive care?